fils/qleverflow/compose_README.md

 # Notes on building indexes via docker

-As Qlever is run based on an initially pre-computed index, We need to, in the context of docker, set up a data volume we can populate with a Qleverfile.
+As Qlever is run based on an initially pre-computed index, We need it to, in the context of docker, set up a data volume we can populate with a Qleverfile.
 The Qleverfile is a configuration file that provides data source, citations, indexing and UI settings.

-This needs to become a script, since qlever will doker and we can not call docker within docker.
+This needs to become a script, since qlever will invoke docker, and we cannot call docker within docker (easily enough to want to do it here).

 Part of what we need to resolve from the index step.
 ```bash